-Dutch Tech Heroes Fighting COVID-19 is a new Techleap.nl initiative to showcase the startups which contribute to the fight against the coronavirus through their services and products.
-By answering three simple questions, they provide insight into how they help us survive and fight the COVID-19 pandemic.
-In our series, we have Eva van Rikxoort, founder and managing director of Thirona
+Dutch Tech Heroes Fighting COVID-19 is a new Techleap.nl initiative to showcase the startups which contribute to the fight against the corona virus through their services and products.
+By answering three simple questions, they provide insight in how they help us survive and fight the COVID-19 pandemic.
+This time: Mark-Jan Harte, CEO Aidence.

 🥊 How do you help fight COVID-19?

 “We are developing an AI-powered solution to help medical professionals assess the severity of COVID-19 in clinical practice.
 In the current corona crisis, chest CT is a valuable method to quantify lung damage, and subsequently triage and prioritize COVID-19 patients.
 Mid-March, we, together with Nico.lab, founded an International Consortium (icovai.org) to develop and deploy a not-for-profit, cloud-based AI solution that will increase the speed and accuracy of CT reporting for COVID-19 triaging and risk stratification.